Lucifellow/Product-landing-page/README.md

 # Product-landing-page
-A web page describing a product(example:PS4) Website :
+A web page describing a product(example:PS4)